Surprise! Amazon uses Alexa voice data to serve targeted ads

 The researchers call for more transparency around the data collection of smart speakers.
 They call smart speakers “black-box devices” that lack an interface to allow researchers to see what kind of data is collected.

 Basically, we’re supposed to trust that Amazon acts ethically with the tons of data it collects using smart speakers.

-But, to be fair, people that willingly invite a “smart speaker” from one of the biggest tech companies in the world into their homes likely aren’t too concerned by the company hoarding data collected through the speaker.
+But, to be fair, people who willingly invite a “smart speaker” from one of the world’s biggest tech companies in their homes aren’t too concerned by the company hoarding data collected through the speaker.